Business Lawyers In Pakenham

 Typically, the options available are sole trader, partnership, company in its own capacity or as trustee for a discretionary or unit trust, or a combination of each of these.
 Duffy & Simon is able to assist you in selecting the most appropriate business structure for your needs, and to advise you on the risks and benefits that attach to each available structure.

-What are my obligations as a Director? – Can I be personally liable?
+What are my obligations as a Director?
+Can I be personally liable?

 Historically, adopting a company structure provided security for directors against becoming personally liable for the actions of the company.
-However, over time these protections have been reduced, and company directors can be personally liable for numerous issues that arise through the actions of the company in which their position is held.
+However, over time, these protections have been reduced, and company directors can be personally liable for numerous issues that arise through the actions of the company in which their position is held.

 Directors carry obligations at law to perform their role in a certain way and to a certain standard.
-This includes the requirement to avoid a conflict of interests, a requirement to perform the role with due care and skill, and the requirement to ensure that the company does not trade whilst it is insolvent.
+This includes the requirement to avoid a conflict of interest, a requirement to perform the role with due care and skill, and the requirement to ensure that the company does not trade whilst it is insolvent.

-A failure to comply with these requirements can create a personal liability for directors.
-Often, in terms of companies through which small businesses are operated, these personal liabilities for the basis upon which liquidators seek to recover money on behalf of creditors of the company when that company has been wound up due to outstanding debts.
+A failure to comply with these requirements can create personal liability for directors.
+Often, in terms of companies through which small businesses are operated, these personal liabilities form the basis upon which liquidators seek to recover money on behalf of creditors of the company when that company has been wound up due to outstanding debts.

 It is important from the outset that each director understands their responsibilities at law, and the implications that can flow to them personally where they fall short of the standards required.
 Duffy & Simon can assist you to understand these requirements, and assess allegations that you have fallen short of those standards.